Can journaling help anxiety? Can writing down your thoughts and your daily activities actually help with your anxiety and stress?

 I would argue yes.

-Because I’m all about managing your anxiety rather than ‘curing’ it – which I don’t believe in, I’ve always had a curiosity around journaling for anxiety.
-This post is all about my thoughts on journaling for anxiety, or keeping a thought diary, and how it can benefit you as a long term anxiety defence tool.
+Because I’m all about managing your anxiety rather than ‘curing’ it – which I don’t believe in, I’ve always had a curiosity about journaling for anxiety.
+This post is all about my thoughts on journaling for anxiety or keeping a thought diary, and how it can benefit you as a long-term anxiety defence tool.

 A diary keeps your mind focused as you look back on your logs.
 It’s ultimately a way of documenting your daily happenings.
-For what ever reason you may keep a journal or a diary, there’s no question that journaling can help with anxiety – in my personal opinion.
+For whatever reason you may keep a journal or a diary, there’s no question that journaling can help with anxiety.
+In fact, it can be incredibly therapeutic.

-Whilst being an effective way of lowering anxiety, journaling also has the added benefits of;
+Whilst being an effective way of coping with anxiety, journaling also has the added benefits of;

 Did you used to keep a diary as a child?
-How did you feel when you knuckled down into your diary to write about your day?
+How did you feel when you wrote into your diary to write about your day?
 Pretty good?

 I know I did.
 I kept a diary for a number of years until I ultimately lost interest.
 It is only now I’m a bit older that I can understand and see the benefits of journaling, or as I like to call it – keeping a thought diary.

-There are many benefits of journaling but the above are just some.
+There are many more benefits of journaling but the above are just some.

-Let’s be honest with ourselves, we all have time each day to write a paragraph or two in a journal.
+But let’s be honest with ourselves, we all have time each day to write a paragraph or two in a journal.
 You don’t have to be good at writing or even spelling.
 Simply writing down your thoughts each day can open your mind.
+It’s a fantastic habit to build, especially when it comes to being more mindful.

 Pennebaker believes that writing has a profound effect on us mentally.
 The study consisted of 50 undergrad students and involved them writing about personal trauma or superficial events.
 The study was carried out over four days.
 Participants were asked to write down their thoughts on the issues that bothered them for each of the four days.

-The researchers found that the students who wrote the most about trauma has the greatest increase in immune improvement.
-The findings indicated that those who wrote the most and for the longest had the greatest improvement in physical and mental health/
+The researchers found that the students who wrote the most about trauma had the greatest increase in immune improvement.
+The findings indicated that those who wrote the most and for the longest had the greatest improvement in physical and mental health.

 Pennebaker’s study found that writing;

-This study shows us that not only does journaling help mental health, but it also has positive physical effect on the body.
+This study shows us that not only does journaling help mental health, but it also has a positive physical effect on the body.
+And that’s pretty amazing stuff if you ask me.

-If you know how to keep a journal for anxiety now, you can also think about keeping a gratitude journal or making space in your anxiety journal for some gratitude pages.
-Keeping a gratitude journal has also shown to improve mental and physical health.
+You can also think about keeping a gratitude journal or make space in your anxiety journal for some gratitude pages.
+Keeping a gratitude journal has also been shown to improve mental and physical health.

 So often we end up in a rut of negativity, and before long, everything just seems bad.